Es1amMohamed/Es1amMohamed/README.md

 <h1 align="center">Hi 👋, I'm Eslam Mohamed</h1>
-<h3 align="center">I am A Back-end Developer From Egypt ,I love working, I need more, and I don't stop learning. in Python and Django ,I Have a lot of dreams and ambitions.</h3>
+<h3 align="center">I am a back-end developer with Python and Django, I am from Egypt ,I am hard worker, I am eager to learn new things, I Have a lot of dreams and ambitions.</h3>

 - 🔭 I’m currently working on **Some Projects using Django**